Courses

 Fall Term

-How the Earth Works (EARS 1)
+How the Earth Works (EAPS 1)

 Explore Earth's materials, structure, and processes that shape the world we live in.
 Engage with rocks, minerals, plate tectonics, volcanoes, earthquakes, weathering, and erosion through real-world examples and applications.
 (Fall & Spring)

-Modeling the Earth (EARS 6.05)
+Modeling the Earth System (EAPS 4)

 Build hands-on interactive Earth-system models linking physical, chemical, and biological processes using STELLA.
-You will explore how Earth subsystems interact and evolve and apply the scientific method and core physical principles to real-world phenomena.
+You will explore how Earth Systems interact and evolve and apply the scientific method and core physical principles to real-world phenomena.
 No prior modeling experience required.

-Carbon Sequestration (EARS 8)
+Carbon Sequestration (EAPS 8)

 Examine rising atmospheric CO₂, global warming, and ocean acidification.
 Evaluate technological and natural carbon capture and storage strategies—their potentials, risks, and limitations—using science-based analysis.
 (Fall & Spring)